cjgochanour/rudimentary/README.md

 Rudimentary is a web-app for percussion instructors and students.
 The goal of the app is to provide an easy-to-use interface to track student progress in various excercises.

 ### Features
-* Separate registration to differ student from instructor.
+* Separate registration to distinguish student from instructor.
 A student must select an instructor during registration
 * Library with 40 built-in rudiments
 * Instructors may add more excercises to the library.
 Only the instructor and their students will see the custom rudiments
 * Metronome on each rudiment's page